 The practice of responsible investing has increasingly become a focus broadly for investors and boards and, the Board is pleased to report that the Company's Portfolio Adviser has formally adopted an ESG policy.
 While the Portfolio Adviser has long considered ESG factors into its investment approach, the Board views the formalisation of the ESG policy as positive.
 The policy is an extension of Blackstone's firmwide policy and covers the credit business specifically.
-Refer to the Portfolio Adviser's Review on pages 14 to 20 for further details on the Portfolio Adviser's ESG policy.
+Refer to the Portfolio Adviser's Review for further details on the Portfolio Adviser's ESG policy.